 Drivers and passenger assistants on coaches, minibuses and taxis provided by the Council for the purposes of home to school travel are subject to a Disclosure & Barring Service check.
 All such drivers will follow a code of conduct covering customer service skills, equality and diversity, safeguarding and child protection awareness.
 In addition, passenger assistants will follow a dedicated training schedule appropriate to their role.
-Additional specialist training to meet specific needs available individual will be made to passenger as soon as practicable.
+Additional specialist training to meet specific individual needs will be made available to passenger assistants as soon as practicable.
 Passenger assistants will not be deployed until they have received training appropriate to their specific role.